palacaze/euler-rs/README.md

 Self-enforced rules:

 * Never ever cheat (I won't peek at other's solutions),
-* Try and go the extra mile whenever possible.
+* Try and go the extra mile whenever possible,

-Basically, I want to learn Rust.
-It takes precedence over solving Euler's problems.
-That means I won't take any shortcuts that may result in overly hackish and throwaway code.
-Instead I intend to build upon the language many constructs in order to create generic and elegant, reusable solutions wherever possible.
+* Performance matters, efficient algorithms should be used.

+As I wrote this a few years ago, the code may not take advantage of some of the recent stable features.

+Most of the code is unit tested and benchmarked.
+Some problems have been solved using several approaches to get a handle on how to write fast Rust code.